pulsar-edit/documentation/docs/using-pulsar/basics.md

 ### Key sequence

-A key sequence is a special case of a key combination.
+A _key sequence_ is a special case of a key combination.
 It is a key combination that consists of keys that must be pressed and released in sequence. [[Ctrl+K]] [[Down]] is a key sequence. [[Alt+S]] is not a key sequence because it is two keys that are pressed and released together rather than in succession.

 ### Keybinding

-A keybinding is a mapping of a [key combination](#key-combination), such as [[Ctrl+Enter]], to a Pulsar command.
+A _keybinding_ is a mapping of a [key combination](#key-combination), such as [[Ctrl+Enter]], to a Pulsar command.

 ### Keymap

-A keymap is a collection of [keybindings](#keybinding).
+A _keymap_ is a collection of [keybindings](#keybinding).
 It can also refer to a file or files containing keybindings for a Pulsar package or Pulsar itself.

 ### Package

-A Pulsar plugin.
-There is a bunch more information in the section on [Pulsar Packages](/using-pulsar/pulsar-packages/).
+A _package_ is what other editors might call an extension or a plugin.
+You can read all about packages on the [Pulsar packages](/using-pulsar/pulsar-packages/) page.

 ### Pane

-A pane is a visual section of the editor space.
+A _pane_ is a visual section of the editor space.
 Each pane can hold multiple [pane items](#pane-item).
 There is always at least one pane in each Pulsar window.

 ### Pane container

-A section of the Pulsar UI that can contain multiple [panes](#pane).
+A _pane container_ is a section of the Pulsar UI that can contain multiple [panes](#pane).

 ### Pane item

-Some item, often an editor, that is displayed within a [pane](#pane).
-In the default configuration of Pulsar, pane items are represented by tags at the top of each pane.
+A _pane item_ is a view, often an editor, that is displayed within a [pane](#pane).
+In the default configuration of Pulsar, pane items are represented by tabs at the top of each pane.

 ::: info
 **Note:** The reason why we don't call them "tabs" is because you can disable the {tabs} package and then there aren't any tabs.
-For a similar reason, we don't call them files because some things can be shown in a pane that aren't files, like the Settings View.
+For a similar reason, we don't call them files because some things can be shown in a pane that aren't files, like the {settings-view "settings view"}.
 :::

 ### Panel

-A piece of the Pulsar UI that is outside the editor space.
+A _panel_ is a piece of the Pulsar UI that is outside the editor space.
+Panels tend to live in one of the [docks](#dock) on the left, right, or bottom of the workspace.

 Examples:

-  * Find and Replace
+  * The {find-and-replace "find and replace"} interface
-  * Keybinding Resolver
+  * The {keybinding-resolver "keybinding resolver"} information view

 ## Command palette

-In that welcome screen, we are introduced to probably the most important feature in Pulsar: the **command palette**.
+In the welcome screen shown above, we are introduced to one of the most important features of Pulsar: the **_command palette_**.
 If you press <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd><kbd class="platform-mac">Cmd+Shift+P</kbd> while focused in an editor pane, the command palette will pop up.

 This search-driven menu can do just about any major task that is possible in Pulsar.
 Instead of clicking around all the application menus to look for something, you can press <kbd class="platform-linux platform-win">Ctrl+Shift+P</kbd><kbd class="platform-mac">Cmd+Shift+P</kbd> and search for the command.